ElliotKillick/windows-vs-linux-loader-architecture/README.md

 - Complaint #9: [PowerShell Null Comparison "Design"](https://learn.microsoft.com/en-us/powershell/utility-modules/psscriptanalyzer/rules/possibleincorrectcomparisonwithnull)
   - Hey, this is how it "works by-design", the PowerShell designers really went back to the drawing board to engineer some state of the art stuff here (nothing against the PowerShell devs personally, of course, but you're making this too easy for me)
   - This one always gets a laugh out of me
-  - To be fair, this work could be the product of so-called Microsoft double agents intentionally inserting laughably poor design into Windows, in which case, good job guys you have really out done yourselves this time
+  - To be fair, this work could be the product of so-called Microsoft double agents (or just cool guys) intentionally inserting laughably poor design into Windows, in which case, good job guys you have really out done yourselves this time
 - [Complaint #10](https://elliotonsecurity.com/perfect-dll-hijacking/shellexecute-initial-deadlock-point-stack-trace.png)
 - Complaint #11: [Forced Recall](https://www.theverge.com/2024/9/2/24233992/microsoft-recall-windows-11-uninstall-feature-bug)
   - Nobody wants Recall, literally noone